 \section{Related Work}

-\textbf{AD benchmarks.} A key challenge in AD research is the scarcity of large datasets containing realistic anomalies.
+\textbf{AD benchmarks.} A major challenge in AD research is the limited availability of large datasets with realistic anomalies.
 Earlier works~\cite{chalapathy2018anomaly, ruff2018deep} focusing on high-level semantic anomalies often use existing classification datasets by treating a subset of classes as anomalies and the remainder as normal.
-There also exist several datasets containing real-world anomaly instances.
-For example, MVTec-AD~\cite{bergmann2019mvtec} includes industrial objects with various defects like scratches, dents, and contaminations, Carrera~\etal\cite{carrera2016defect} presents various defects in nanofibrous material, and VisA~\cite{zou2022spot} comprises complex industrial objects such as PCBs, as well as simpler objects like capsules and cashews, spanning a total of 12 categories.
-These datasets assume that objects are pose-aligned, and both normal images and their anomaly counterparts have the same pose.
-Zhou~\etal\cite{zhou2024pad} propose a pose-agnostic framework by introducing the PAD dataset, which comprises images of 20 LEGO bricks of animal toys from diverse viewpoints/poses.
-Unlike the works discussed above, we focus on AD in multi-object multi-view scene environments, where anomalies are predicted by assessing their mutual similarity with other objects in the scene.
-The proposed setting enables our framework to work seamlessly on novel object instances without requiring further training.
+There are also datasets containing real-world anomaly instances; for instance, MVTec-AD~\cite{bergmann2019mvtec} includes industrial objects with various defects like scratches, dents, and contaminations, while Carrera~\etal\cite{carrera2016defect} presents various defects in nanofibrous material.
+The VisA~\cite{zou2022spot} comprises complex industrial objects such as PCBs, as well as simpler objects like capsules and cashews, spanning a total of 12 categories.
+Zhou~\etal\cite{zhou2024pad} introduced a pose-agnostic framework by introducing the PAD dataset, which comprises images of 20 LEGO bricks of animal toys from diverse viewpoints/poses.
+Bhunia~\etal\cite{bhunia2024looking} proposed a conditional AD detection technique by comparing a given 3D reference shape to a single object in a query image.
+In contrast, we target AD within multi-object, multi-view scene environments, where anomalies are defined relative to scenes and detected through cross-instance in the scene.
+Moreover, our method does not require 3D reference models which can be costly and tedious to obtain.